 *.
 One: Nate Champion’s introduction, where he shoots a man named Kovach with a shotgun through a blanket that’s hanging like some kind of a windbreak, is a famous set piece because it was meant to be.
 It’s the kind of scene that asks you to admire it.
 But it makes no sense at all.
 Why does Kovach just stand there yelling at Champion when he can see from the shadow on the blanket that Champion is pointing a shotgun at him and has not come visiting with friendly intentions?
 Couldn’t he have just run into the house, given that Champion, you know, can’t actually see him?
 And would a shotgun really blast such a neat hole in the blanket, to give us such a nice frame for the shot of Champion walking away?

 *.
 Two: How painful is that tongue-pulling scene in Champion’s cabin?
 It isn’t funny, or relevant, or even probable (you can’t hold on to someone’s tongue like that, it’s too short and slippery to keep a grip on).
-What’s worse, how can you watch this scene and not feel for poor Ella (Isabelle Huppert), as she looks on with rising horror at what the rest of her life might be like stuck in a one-room shack (albeit wallpapered) hanging out with guys like these?
+What’s worse, how can you watch this scene and not feel for poor Ella (Isabelle Huppert), as she looks on with rising horror at what the rest of her life might be like stuck in a one-room shack (albeit wallpapered) hanging out with such fellows?
 She has to make a choice between running her fabulous bordello and this?

 *.
 Three: The final battle.
 I’ll admit I laughed out loud.
 The immigrants hear the the mercenary army is coming to get them and instead of adopting a defensive position and taking them by surprise they decide to all get on their horses and pile into their wagons — women too! — and charge the professionals, yelling “yee-haw!” and “yay!” while they uselessly ride around in circles getting picked off.
 After a night spent thinking about things they then adopt the “Roman” expedient of pushing barriers up to the enemy position.
 I didn’t think this would work that well given the angles of fire that would exist.
 The sticks of dynamite were a good idea, but it’s a pity we never see one come anywhere close to falling within the army’s defensive circle.
 So what was the point again?